-\paragraph{Jamming Universality --} Independent on the particular compression algorithm, isostatic jammed configurations have been reported to exhibit robustly universal properties.
-For many-body systems quantitative theoretical predictions obtained in the limit $d\to\infty$ \cite{parisi2020theory} have been indeed been found to persist down to $d=2$ \cite{charbonneau2012universal,charbonneau2015jamming,charbonneau2021finitesize}.
+Independent of the particular compression algorithm, isostatic jammed configurations have been reported to exhibit robustly universal properties.
+For many-body systems quantitative theoretical predictions obtained in the limit $d\to\infty$ \cite{parisi2020theory} have indeed been found to persist down to $d=2$ \cite{ charbonneau2015jamming,charbonneau2021finitesize}.
 Given that these critical scalings only emerge in the thermodynamic limit, this collective effect would not be expected to hold as-is for the single-particle RLG.
-The distribution of gaps between non-touching obstacles, for instance, remains far from the $d\rightarrow\infty$ scaling with $\gamma = 0.4127\dots$ at the higher $d$ reached (see Fig.~\ref{fig:Fig6}(a):inset).
-The small force distribution, however, does exhibit a clean power-law regime with the predicted exponent, $\theta = 0.4231\dots$, even in fairly low $d$, as verified by the finite-size scaling analysis of Fig.~\ref{fig:Fig6}(a) (for VA-max results; other algorithms not shown); see details in App.~\ref{app:fss}.
-The difference between the two observables is consistent with their finite-size dependence in many-body systems~\cite{charbonneau2021finitesize}.
-While the anomalous force distribution can be observed even in fairly small systems, hints of the gap one require systems with at least 200 particles to emerge.
+The distribution of gaps between non-touching obstacles, for instance, remains far from the $d\rightarrow\infty$ scaling with $\gamma = 0.4127\dots$ even at the highest $d$ reached (see Fig.~\ref{fig:Fig6}(a):inset).
+The small force distribution, however, does exhibit a power-law regime compatible with the predicted exponent, $\theta = 0.4231\dots$, even in fairly low $d$.
+This is confirmed by the finite-size scaling analysis of Fig.~\ref{fig:Fig6}(a) for VA-max, using a squared-force normalization at each IS (see SI Appendix for details).
+The difference in $d$ scaling between the two observables is consistent with their finite-size dependence in many-body systems~\cite{charbonneau2021finitesize}.
+While the anomalous force distribution can be observed in fairly small systems, hints of the gap distribution require at least 200 particles.